EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 2. Modify SPARCv8 for SystemVerilog
 3. Implement SPARCv9 in Systemverilog

-This made the most sense to me, as I know both Verilog and SystemVerilog to a reasonable degree, but it's really difficult for me to focus on the code with the kind of freedom SystemVerilog affords me.
+This made the most sense to me, as I know both Verilog and SystemVerilog to a reasonable degree, but it's really difficult for me to focus on the code with the kind of freedom SystemVerilog affords me to get lost in typedef land.

 __Resources:__
 * Open Source UART Interface by wd5gnr - https://github.com/wd5gnr/icestickPWM/tree/master/v2/cores/osdvu